alexpuhach/Calculator/README.md

 # Calculator
 My progress in SWIFT.
-The second program - Flashlight.
+The second program - Calculator.

 ----